learning2hash/learning2hash.github.io/vector_indexing.md

 layout: default
 title: Hashing and Its Role in RAG for Large Language Models
 ---
-# Hashing and Its Role in Enhancing Retrieval-Augmented Generation for Large Language Models
+# Hashing and Retrieval-Augmented Generation for Large Language Models

 ### What are LLMs and RAG, and How Does Hashing Relate?